Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Grain free naan bread on silver baking sheet with topping fixings in small bowls around tray.
+Grain free naan bread on silver baking sheet with topping fixings in small bowls around tray. this for later

 Disclosure – We are grateful to be partnering with Bob’s Red Mill on this post.
-Thank you for supporting the brands that allow me to create wholesome gluten free recipes.
+Thank you for supporting the brands that allow me to create wholesome gluten-free recipes.

 Grain Free Naan layered on top of each other.
 Arranged on a pan with vegetables and curry dips plus rice.

-What makes Cassava Flour special?
+• Cassava Flour

 Cassava flour is said to be a great 1:1 replacement for whole wheat flour and all-purpose flour.
 But, in my experience, it still takes some tweaking.